BlackThompson/scenic_spot_analysis/README.md

 ![License](https://img.shields.io/badge/license-MIT-brightgreen)

-Code for paper: "*Text-Image Cognitive Framework: A Case Study on Scenic Spot Posts in RED*".
+Code for paper: "*Hierarchical Text-Image Cognitive Framework for Social Media: A Case Study on Scenic Spot Posts in RED*".

 This paper proposed a Text-Image Cognitive Framework to simulate how people perceive scenic spots through RED posts.
 The framework uses advanced models to analyze images and text at different levels: image, post, and comprehensive.
 Comparing only pictures and only text, the framework achieves the highest scores regarding completeness and satisfaction.